-West Michigan is also focused on the transportation and utilities industry and is addressing the employer needs by participating in state-led conversations that include employers, training providers, and workforce development staff regarding innovative ways to recruit, train, and retain qualified candidates.
+West Michigan is also focused on employer needs in the transportation and utilities industry.
 Both Michigan Works!
-West Central and West Michigan Works! offer training scholarships and career services for individuals under the Workforce Innovation and Opportunity Act (WIOA) who are interested in pursuing this career choice to include those who are considered hard to serve and re-entering citizens.
+West Central and West Michigan Works! offer training scholarships and career services for individuals under the Workforce Innovation and Opportunity Act (WIOA) who are interested in pursuing this career choice to include those who are considered hard to serve and reentering citizens.